pressmind/web-core-skeleton-basic/quickstart/config.md

 ## FAQ

-### After changing the property "media_types_pretty_url" nothing happens.
+### Nothing will happen after changing the property "media_types_pretty_url".
-After chaning these values you have to rebuild your routes. run "php rebuild_routes.php" on commandline
+After changing these values, you have to rebuild your routes. run "php rebuild_routes.php" on commandline

-### After changing the property "media_types_fulltext_index_fields" nothing happens.
+### Nothing will happen after changing the property "media_types_fulltext_index_fields" nothing happens.
-After chaning these values you have to rebuild your routes. run "php fulltext_indexer.php" commandline
+After changing these values, you have to rebuild your routes. run "php fulltext_indexer.php" commandline